snchildress/closing-bell/README.md

 - [ ] Make it clear to admins which user's request page you are viewing
 - [ ] Allow users to specify a single date when taking a single day off
 - [x] Remove confusing reset buttons
-- [ ] Validate that a request's start date is before an end date
+- [ ] Validate that a request's start date is before its end date
 - [x] Swap the placement of one's balance and accrued days
-- [ ] Provide admins the remaining balance of all users
+- [x] Provide admins the remaining balance of all users
 - [ ] Remove nights and weekends from balance deductions and additions

 ### Additional Functionality